simeononsecurity/simeononsecurity.ch/content/articles/seven-essential-network-security-measures-to-protect-your-business/index.en.md

 ### Implementing Multi-Factor Authentication

 Multi-factor authentication is an essential security measure that can help protect your network from unauthorized access.
-With the increasing number of cyber threats and data breaches, it's crucial to **implement multi-factor authentication** to ensure the safety of your organization's sensitive information.
+With the increasing number of cyber threats and data breaches, you need to **implement multi-factor authentication** to ensure the safety of your organization's sensitive information.

 Multi-factor authentication is a security process that requires users to provide two or more forms of identification before accessing a network or application.
 This can include something the user knows, such as a password, something the user has, such as a security token, or something the user is, such as biometric data like fingerprints or facial recognition.